Zach McKinstry Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.62 team ERA that ranks 20th among all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.62).

-- Cardinals pitchers combine to surrender 39 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Cardinals pitchers combine to rank 17th in baseball in home runs allowed (39 total, 1.1 per game).

-- Wainwright makes his first start of the season for the Cardinals.
+- Matz (0-4 with a 6.39 ERA and 31 strikeouts in 31 2/3 innings pitched) makes the start for the Cardinals, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.